li630925405/daily-life-vocoder/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thanks to the [timbre tools hackathon](https://comma.eecs.qmul.ac.uk/timbre-tools-hackathon/) from which we shape this idea!
+Thanks to the [timbre tools hackathon](https://comma.eecs.qmul.ac.uk/timbre-tools-hackathon/) from where we shape this idea!

 <!-- MARKDOWN LINKS & IMAGES -->